Follow us on social networks

 Must-close applications:

-• Other video conferencing apps (they consume your camera and microphone)
+• Other video conferencing apps (Zoom, Teams, etc.) that actively use your camera and microphone

-• Cloud sync services (Dropbox, Google Drive, OneDrive) — they hog bandwidth
+• Cloud sync services (Dropbox, Google Drive, OneDrive) that run in the background and hog bandwidth

 Tip 5.
 Disable Your Camera